A Smart Future

 Different taxation options are available and individuals whose stay in Malta exceeds 183 days are deemed to be tax payers.

-Malta offers a modern financial hub in financial services, tourism, aviation, boating registration, and online industries as well as IT, pharmaceutical, creation and innovation, filming to mention a few, which generates regular attractive returns.
-A fiscal policy that complies with EU and UK standards, ranks amongst the highest in the world offering wealth protection.
+Malta offers a modern financial hub in financial services; tourism; aviation; boating registration, and online industries, as well as IT; pharmaceuticals; creation and innovation, and filming to mention a few, all generating regular, attractive returns.
+Malta’s fiscal policy, that complies with EU and UK standards, ranks amongst the highest in the world, offering wealth protection.

 Retire in Malta